AscherFriedman/AscherFriedman.github.io/index.md

-## Ascher's Blog!
+## Welcome!

-Hello and welcome to this blog.
+I hope you enjoy or find some use in this blog.
 I'll be discussing and demoing ideas for all things datascience!
+Feel free to message me with questions, comments, critiques, or to simply say you enjoyed something :).